isntlee/Jellett-Gallery/README.md

 - Confirmed that on selecting edit, superuser led to edit page which has all nine active form fields and that the image select function operates.
 - Confirmed that edited pieces/items are added to the relevant collection and are searchable.
 - Confirmed that on selecting delete, an alert is fired requiring another click to proceed.

-###### Edit Sagas
-- User can only add an entry/saga if they are logged in.
-- On the singleSaga page, verified that the edit button is only displayed if logged in.
-- Verified that only particular fields are required, but that all filled categories appear in-full on form.
-- Confirmed that entry is added to the database and by marking it on site.

-###### Delete Sagas
-- On the singleSaga page, verified that the delete button is only displayed if logged in.
-- Confirmed that the saga is deleted by checking database.

-###### My Sagas
-- Verified that only sagas added by the user are displayed.
-- Confirm that the user only sees this page if logged in.
-- Pagination is present only if user has more than 6 entries selected.

-###### Logout
-- Verified that the user is returned to home and logged out.

-**singleSaga Page**
-- Confirm that clicking on the "Read More" Sagas link directs to a detailed version of the entry/saga.
-- Verified that the correct details are in the correct positions for each entry.
-- Verified the social media links are working properly.
-- Confirmed that the user like/dislike buttons are working correctly, and that user must be logged in to vote.

-**Search by Keyword**
-- Enter a terms into the search form and confirm that the correct results are returned with paginaition if neccessary.

-**Error Pages**
- - Try going to [http://sagacity.herokuapp.com/404](http://sagacity.herokuapp.com/404) and see a custom 404 error.
- - Confirmed that there was a working link back to safety.

 --